Notebooks¶

 As of 11.4 MAX_FILES_UPLOAD_REQUEST_SIZE and MAX_FILES_UPLOAD_SIZE values for filesystems service are no longer used.

 MAX_FILES_UPLOAD_REQUEST_SIZE and MAX_FILES_UPLOAD_SIZE values for filesystems service are no longer used for the limits applied to uploading Codespace files.
-Instead there is an Org-level setting (in DR Admin UI) "Max codespace file upload size (in megabytes)".
-This is the value that is used for what max size is allowed.
+Instead there is an Org-level setting (in DR Admin UI) "Max Codespace file upload size (in megabytes)".
+This is the value that's used for what max size is allowed.